robertshepherdcpp/snsr_tree/README.md

 ## inspiration for this project
-- i have always wanted some sensors for my room, however they are expensive and they involve constantly checking the readings
+- i have always wanted some sensors for my room, however, they are expensive and they involve constantly checking the readings.
-- so i thought it wold be cool to make my own, where all these sensors are merged into one, and actually tell me to do something if certain levels are too high!!
+- so i thought it wold be cool to make my own, where all these sensors are merged into one thing.
+And if certain levels where too high, it would actually tell me to change them!
-- i wanted it to be something cool that sits in my room, hence i decided to make it the shape of a tree!
+- i wanted it to be something that sits in my room, hence i decided to make it the shape of a tree (to blend in with the plants on my desk)!

 ## how to use
-- first get the pcb and the container printed, and then buy all the parts (the total cost for this project was: $70.33)
+- first get the pcb and the case printed, and then buy all the parts (these are shown in the BOM - total cost: $70.33)
 - then paint the case green like shown in the 3d renders.
 - you have to download the audio files (mp3) from this repository, and then save them onto an sd card (32)
-- then insert the sd card into the holder on the pcb
+- then insert the sd card into the sd card holder on the pcb
-- then assemble the case (using screws)
+- then assemble the case (using screws going through the pcb aswell)
 - plug into a computer and flash the firmware (in this repository) to the xiao-esp32-c6 (easiest way to do this is via the arduino ide)
 - then keep plugged into the computer - as the computer is the project's source of power.
 - then use the project! and listen out for warnings!

-## how it works
+## what it is / how it works
-- the snsr_tree will take readings of different levels
+- the snsr_tree will take readings of different levels (co2, humidity, temperature, light)
-- and based on those levels it will tell you to change these levels or do it for you! (when it is too dark).
+- and based on those levels it will tell you to change these levels or it can do it for you! (when it is too dark).
-- keeping you safe!
+- keeping you alert as to the different levels in your room!

 ## screenshots
 the 3d case: